Wreath-like products of groups and their von Neumann algebras II: Outer automorphisms: Wreath-like products of groups

 \begin{lem} Suppose that $W\in \WR (A,B\curvearrowright I)$, where $A$ is amenable and $B$ is an ICC acylindrically hyperbolic group acting on a set $I$.
 Then $A^{(I)}$ is a characteristic subgroup of $W$. \end{lem}

 \begin{proof} Let $\alpha \in Aut(W)$, $Q=\e\circ \alpha (A^{(I)})$, where $\e\colon W\to B$ is the canonical homomorphism.
 It suffices to show that $Q=\{ 1\}$.
 Arguing by contradiction, assume that $Q\ne \{ 1\}$.
 Then $|Q|=\infty $ since $B$ is ICC.
 By \cite[Corollary 1.5]{Osi16}, the class of acylindrically hyperbolic groups is closed under passing to infinite normal subgroups.
 Therefore, $Q$ is acylindrically hyperbolic.
 The group $Q$ is also amenable being a homomorphic image of the amenable group $A^{(I)}$.
-However, this contradicts Theorem \ref{Thm:Fhe}. \end{proof}
+However, this contradicts Theorem \ref{Thm:Fhe} which gives non-abelian free subgroups of $Q$. \end{proof}

 The following result is a consequence of Corollary \ref{CS}, which will be proved later using an extension of Popa's cocycle superrigidity theorem recorded in \cite{CIOS1}.

 \begin{prop} Let $A$ and $B$ be any countable groups and let $W\in \WR(A,B\curvearrowright I)$, where the action $B\curvearrowright I$ has infinite orbits.
 Assume that $W$ has property (T) and $A^{(I)}$ is a characteristic subgroup of $W$.
 Then every automorphism $\alpha \in Aut(W)$ such that $\phi(\alpha)\in Inn(B)$ belongs to $Inn (W)$.
 In particular, $\Ker (\phi)\le Inn (W)$. \end{prop}